- Become a Lawyer

 - Complaints About Discrimination or Harassment in the Profession

-Our 2019 Articling Survey Results reported that one in three students experienced discrimination or harassment during their articles.
-We want to encourage lawyers and students to come forward and report these issues knowing that we have a safe reporting process in place.
+We want to encourage lawyers and students to come forward and report harassment and discrimination issues knowing that we have a safe reporting process in place.

 If you, as a lawyer, student or law firm staff member, believe that another lawyer or articling student may have crossed a boundary related to discrimination or harassment, we urge you to contact our Equity Ombudsperson as an initial step.